 Self harm: spotting the signs, identifying risks and helping someone at risk

 Independent travel is a key skill for all young people in Oxfordshire.
 When you're going to school, work or out to have fun, travel safely and confidently.

 Every year, young people drink less alcohol.
 But for some, drinking heavily and getting drunk is still a risk.
-Find out how to keep yourself and others safe and healthy.

 Child sexual exploitation is a form of child abuse and a very serious crime